-Business cards are available to current university faculty and staff for business use only.
-SUNY Cortland provides business cards with personal information, such as home address, home phone or personal cell phone numbers only for individuals who work off campus, such as student teacher supervisors, with departmental approval.
+Business cards are available to current College faculty and staff for business use only.
+The College provides business cards with personal information, such as home address, home phone or personal cell phone numbers only for individuals who work off campus, such as student teacher supervisors, with departmental approval.